Cumbria County Council: Functions

-Cumbria County Council is responsible for the more strategic local services of the county, including education (schools, both primary and secondary), libraries and youth services, social services, highway maintenance, waste disposal, emergency planning, consumer protection, and town and country planning for minerals matters, waste and for highways.
-This makes it a substantial employer.
+Cumbria County Council was responsible for the more strategic local services of the county, including education (schools, both primary and secondary), libraries and youth services, social services, highway maintenance, waste disposal, emergency planning, consumer protection, and town and country planning for minerals matters, waste and for highways.
+This made it a substantial employer.

 The former Cumberland County Council's final major road scheme, an A66 bypass for Keswick, was prepared by Scott Wilson Kirkpatrick, consulting engineers, in 1972, and construction began in the summer of 1974, with the new authority completing the scheme.

-The Council operates various recycling and waste disposal facilities across the area.
+The Council operated various recycling and waste disposal facilities across the area.
 In January 2012, the Council announced plans to close six of these centres.
 The six sites identified by the review as most suitable for closure are at Ambleside, Brampton, Grange-over-Sands, Kirkby Stephen, Millom and Wigton.

-The administrative offices are at Cumbria House in Botchergate, Carlisle, and formal meetings of the Council are held at the County Offices in Kendal.
+The administrative offices were at Cumbria House in Botchergate, Carlisle, and full council meetings were held at the County Offices in Kendal.